-Soola Paste is a Great all-round cooking paste
+Soola Paste is a great all-round cooking paste

 This soola recipe is from the Rajasthan in Northern India.
 I’ve been making it for years and use it on all types of food.
-Though it is most often used to make soola kababs, it is really an all-round paste that can be used to flavour fish, shellfish, poultry, meat and game.
+Though it is most often used to make soola kebabs, it is really an all-round paste that can be used to flavour fish, shellfish, poultry, meat and even game.
 Try it with venison and prepare to be impressed.